edermartioli/exoplanet-atmosphere/README.md

 python generate_library.py --libdir=./mini-lib/
 ```

-Here we make a mini-version of the library available, to allow for testing of routines to manage the library.
+Mini-versions of the library mini-lib.py and mini-lib_lbl.py were made available here to allow for testing of routines to manage the library.

-One can test access to the mini-library by the following command:
+One can test access to the mini-library mini-lib.py by the following command:

 ```
 python select_model.py --db=mini-lib/db.json --teq=1132 --ab=-3.4 --rp=1.25 --mp=1.81 --species='H2O' -vn